vre-hub/zenodo-jupyterlab-extension/docs/documentation/index.md

 This section is dedicated to a full documentation of both the frontend and backend components of the extension.
 This is intended as a guide for future developers.

 ## Folder Structure
 Here is the basic folder structure of the major frontend and backend components of this extension.
+This documentation will be separated by frontend and backend components.

 ```
 zenodo-jupyterlab-extension/